Skip to main content

 • Custom registration type marked as a day off

-Half day of absence
+Half absence day

 Absence hours

-Absence types that support Hourly Registration:
+Absence types that support hours:

-• Paid vacation day
+• Other vacation

 • Sick